 Founded in 1959, the Congo Protestant University (Université Protestante au Congo) is among the pioneers in Congolese higher education.
-Based in Kinshasa, Democratic Republic of Congo, the university has grown from three students to 8,000 students and four Schools – Business, Law, Medicine and Theology – over the last 50 years.
+Based in Kinshasa, Democratic Republic of Congo, the university has grown from three students to 8,000 students and five Schools – Business, Computer Science, Law, Medicine and Theology – over the last 60 years.
 Founded by various Protestant denominations, the university’s student body represents all aspects of Congo’s diverse population.

 From the beginning, the university’s leadership, faculty and students have distinguished themselves through a record of achievement as illustrated by:

 - Creating a self-sustaining higher education business model;